PottierLoic/Space/README.md

 # Space

-Space is a WIP 2D / 3D game engine made for educational purposes.
+Space is a WIP 2D / 3D game engine made for fun.

-It will be cross-platform.
+It is cross platform and uses GLFW, OpenGL and DearImGui.

+**Please note that there is no official release for the project, and it is unlikely that there will be any in the future**
+I'm mainly doing this to progress in c++ and OpenGL and because I always wanted to develop my own game engine.

 ## Building from source

-In case you want to build Space from source, here is the way :

 ### Requirements

 - [CMake](https://cmake.org/).
 - Make
-- a C++ compiler (MSVC, MinGW, Clang, ...)
+- a C++ compiler (MSVC, g++, Clang, ...)

 ### Building